FranklinJiaChen/mal-user-rating-analysis/README.md

 run main.py

 ## Data Analysis
-The readme in data/example_data contains data analysis on my friend and UVic Anime Club president.
+The readme in data/example_data contains data analysis on me and my friends.